YolandaCooper2505626/sol./README.md

 Fixed memory management issue - build 733
 Added new feature for better user experience - v1.4.7 Added detailed comments for clarity - 991
+Updated README with new instructions - update 50